Selections that we’ve highlighted over the years.

 Standing and Delivering – What the Movie Didn’t Tell

 In this book, Dr. Henry Gradillas, Jaime Escalante’s principal at Garfield High School, shares both his upbeat philosophy of education and the practical school management techniques that helped translate that philosophy into success for thousands of students over three decades.
 The book focuses on three areas that are key to the operation of an effective school: School climate, instruction, and curriculum.
 It includes many references to the Garfield experience, as well as to other schools where Gradillas was at the helm.
 See more, and buy the book, here.

 “I read it on the plane coming back from Thanksgiving in California.
 I disturbed my wife and son with my frantic underlining and frequent exclamations of wonder and surprise.” – Jay Matthews , reviewing the book here

 Pacific Research Institute releases “Not as Good as You Think”

 Not as Good as You Think: The Myth of the Middle Class School is a documentary that shatters the myth that “good” schools located in “nice” neighborhoods are shielded from the education crisis that pervades schools in poor, urban areas.
 ECF president Dr. John Stone is featured in the film, which is currently available on DVD.
 See a trailer here, or purchase here.

 LA Times features extensive report on value-added assessment

 When Terry Grier joined San Diego USD as superintendent, he brought with him a desire to use value-added assessment in his school improvement efforts.
 Resistance by the education establishment to this and other initiatives led to his departure, and the conflict led the fourth largest newspaper in the US to report on the importance of value-added assessment in its print and online editions.
-The feature article can be found here, with supplemental resources as follows:
+The feature article can be found here

 If standardized testing is such a valuable tool for school improvement, why do so many educators oppose it?